The Fruits of Yggdrasil

 Staying one or two nights at Yggdrasil Guest Lodge is a favourite for hikers and ramblers either walking the coastal path or crossing the island via the diagonal route.
 They either want to avoid the overcrowded hostels or take a break from the roughness of outdoor shelters so as to enjoy some quiet time with the luxuries of hot water and comfortable beds.

-Since the pandemic Bornholm has become the perfect island for a bicycle holiday, leaving the car at home to snap up the cheap offers on public transport rewarding responsible transportation, or leaving the car at the departure harbour of the ferry.
+Since the pandemic Bornholm has become the perfect island for a bicycle holiday.
+Cyclists leave the car at home or at the departure harbour and snap up the cheap offers on public transport rewarding responsible transportation.
 Bornholm is surprisingly hilly for a Danish island, particularly in the northern part where the guest lodge is: e-bikes are therefore the preferred option for battling the winds and hills.
 There are several bike rentals on the island all with competitive prices.
-There is the perfect bicycle shelter with a charging station in the former barn at the back of the property.
+At the back of the property in the former barn, there is the perfect bicycle shelter with a charging station.

 Finally, the eco-friendly guest lodge is well suited for people eager to experience the quietness of the island and try out an alternative way of holidaying.
 Being inland, guests appreciate getting away from the bustle of the coastal villages and resorts with their array of urban activities and glittering entertainment.
-People who need to be here, even if they don’t know why, always find their way.
+People who need to be here, even if they don’t know why, always find their way to us.
 That is why I have not fallen for shiny promotion and the fanfare which nowadays, unfortunately, often comes with the territory of eco-friendly holiday resorts.
-Furthermore, I don’t pay attention to reviews and rankings much preferring the kindness of guests who find words to express their gratefulness or generously offer a silent hug.
+Furthermore, I don’t pay attention to reviews and rankings much preferring the kindness of guests who find words to express their gratefulness or generously offer a silent hug when they leave.

 The Art of Hospitality